 Climate-based sweet corn planting guide for Bend, Oregon

-When to Plant Sweet Corn in Bend: Timing and Maturity Guide
+When to Plant Sweet Corn in Bend

-Sweet Corn is usually a practical fit in Bend, though this is still a crop that rewards timely planting and sensible variety choice, especially among very early to late varieties.
+Sweet corn is usually a practical fit in Bend, though this is still a crop that rewards timely planting and sensible variety choice, especially among very early to late varieties.

 Typical Planting Window